SaarGab/AI_Image_Recognition/README.md

 <img width="572" height="597" alt="image" src="https://github.com/user-attachments/assets/85046f09-9ebc-49cf-9ddf-b441fadf767a" />

-Click on the "Browse..." button and input a path to a local folder on your computer that contains images, and images only (it could take a while for the application to load after you input the path to the folder).
+Click on the "Browse..." button and enter a path to a local folder on your computer that contains images, and images only (it could take a while for the application to load after you enter the path to the folder).

 For example, I entered a local folder called "phone_pics" that contains many images, and images only: